 If you want to see the original building head to The Allied Museum for a more intimate look.

 11.)
 Grab some bubbles and Currywurst at the Berlin TV Tower

-Scale to the top of the Berlin TV Tower for some impressive 360-degree views of the city or even for a little brunch.
+Book these tickets and scale to the top of the Berlin TV Tower for some impressive 360-degree views of the city or even for a little brunch.